teddy661/281-final-project/HOW_TO_USE_THIS_CODE.md

 Manually copy the created_csv\Meta-full.csv to sign_data\Meta-full.csv

 Install the required packages using `pip install -r requirements.txt`.
 We used python 3.11.7.
-Alternatively install the docker image using `docker pull ebrown/comp-viz-jupyter:latest`.
+Alternatively install the docker image using `docker pull ebrown/comp-viz-jupyter:latest` and -v this/repo:/tf/notebooks.

 Create the parquet files used for analysis by running `python process_raw_dataset.py`.
 This will create the files `data/train.parquet` `sign_data/test.parquet` and `sign_data/meta_full.parquet`.